-This projected demand for housing, office, and retail and entertainment space exists despite the past state of disinvestment in Downtown and the development community's preference in past years for suburban sites.
-However, to achieve the desired results as quickly and efficiently as possible, the City must continue to focus all possible investment towards Downtown and to be consistent in implementing this Plan's development strategy for many years.
+This projected demand for housing, office, and retail and entertainment space exists despite the current state of disinvestment in Downtown and the development community's preference in recent years for suburban sites.
+However, to achieve the desired results as quickly and efficiently as possible, efforts must be made to focus all possible investment towards Downtown and to be consistent in implementing this Plan's development strategy for many years.